EuJin03/SDP-SPIS/readme.md

       1. Lecturers will use this tab to respond or initiate conversations with their students.
       2. Layout is similar to WhatsApp.

-## Under Construction

 ## Features to be implement

-1. Lecturer able to keep track on number of students that have received the assigned task.
+1. Lecturer able to keep track on number of students that have received the assigned task. /
-2. Lecturer able to view grading history.
+2. Lecturer able to view grading history. /

 ## Limitations

 1. 1000/mnth email api request within 5 authorised account (mailgun)
 2. 1 gb file storage (cloudinary)

-## Questions

-1. Should students assignments be formatted when course is changed?
-No need, like what you said
-2. Should i include submission date?
-Yes, if you haven't add
-3. Should i allow student to resubmit assignment?
-No